derhuerst/hifo/README.md

 # *hifo* – highest in, first out ⚖

-**Remembers the highest/lowest values in a data set of any size,** if you have a large number of values, but you're only interested in the `n` highest (or lowest) ones.
-If you looking for a stream version, checkout [hifo-stream](https://github.com/brianshaler/hifo-stream#hifo-stream).
+**Remembers the highest/lowest values in a data set of any size.** Useful if you have a large number of values, but are only interested in the `n` highest (or lowest) ones.
+If you looking for a stream version, check out [hifo-stream](https://github.com/brianshaler/hifo-stream#hifo-stream).

 - *hifo* is **fast**.
 To find the highest `m` of `n` values, the [time complexity is `O(m * n)`](https://en.wikipedia.org/wiki/Time_complexity#Linear_time).
 - It is **memory-efficient**.
 If you specifiy its size as `50`, it will only store 50 values in memory.